Opening a bank account

-Debit and Credit Cards:
+Debit and Credit

 When you open an account at an Austrian bank, you will of course receive a debit card which allows you to withdraw cash and make electronic transfers.
 Electronic purchases can be made via Sofort payment using your bank account information, rather than a debit card directly.
 Austrian debit cards will not work on sites that require a card number for payment.

-Getting an Austrian credit card is trickier, as most banks in Austria won’t issue a standard credit card to international students until they have been employed in Austria for three months or provide proof of a steady income.
+Getting an Austrian credit card is trickier, as most banks in Austria won’t issue a standard credit card to international students until they have been employed in Austria for three months or provided proof of a steady income.
 However, banks will issue you a pre-paid credit card through MasterCard or Visa.
 You can use this card to make online purchases.